reh1548/Coffee-Wifi/README.md

 # Coffee-Wifi
-A DevOps project using Jenkins, Docker, and Flask.
+A DevOps CICD project using Jenkins, Docker, and Flask.